brooklynminor/Eat-Da-Burger/README.md

 ## Installation

 From the terminal, running npm init and npm install produces a package.json, package-lock.json and a node_modules folder.
 The application is accessed through the terminal by running nodemon .\server.js.
-The web-application is also deployed to heroku.
-In the assets folder are JPG images that will inform the user on how to deploy.

 ## License
 [License](https://choosealicense.com/licenses/mit)
 =======
-# Eat-Da-Burger
->>>>>>> 9d5e8fd420c98bfbe3fd8a26043981c3f9a6b147